 Use Headlights Correctly

-Headlights play an important role during driving at Night.
-They help drivers see the road clearly and allow other vehicles to notice your presence.
+Headlights have a significant role in driving at Night.
+They help the driver to see the road, and other drivers to see you.

 Remember to:

-Therefore, correct headlight use improves visibility and road safety.
+So, proper use of headlights enhances visibility and road safety.

 Watch for Pedestrians and Cyclists